 The view from Stirling Castle across the River Forth to

 the National Wallace Monument is inspiring.
 Scotland’s greatest patriot, Sir William Wallace, launched an attack on the occupying English forces from here and his spectacular success at the Battle of Stirling Bridge (September 11th, 1297) is the stuff of legend.

-After departing Stirling we drive past Doune Castle (a 'must see' for 'Monty Python and the Holy Grail' fans!) and before long we are face-to-face with our great friend Hamish the hairy highland cow, everyone's favourite photo stop!
+After departing Stirling we drive past Doune Castle (a 'must see' for 'Monty Python and the Holy Grail' fans!) and before long we are face-to-face with our great friend Hamish the hairy highland cow, everyone's favourite photo stop (April to October).
 Our drive to Aberfoyle takes us along the banks of Loch Venachar, through the beautiful Trossachs - the 'Highlands in Miniature' - and over the Duke's Pass, a stunning landscape of lochs and mountains.
 This is Rob Roy country, popularised by Sir Walter Scott's books and poems.
 Legends and superstition of faeries or 'wee people' abound in these hills...

 From Aberfoyle it's only a short distance to Loch Lomond.
 We traverse the Highland Boundary Fault as we go; a coast-to-coast geological rift which defines the landscape of this area.
 It is visible with the naked eye when we arrive at Balmaha, Loch Lomond.

 Here, by the famous ‘bonnie banks’, your guide will accompany you on a short nature walk, culminating in a superb viewpoint and photo opportunity over Scotland’s largest lake.